 Final thoughts: Car insurance for teen drivers

 Adding a teenage driver to your car insurance policy will be expensive – there is no way around that.
 Ultimately, the best thing to do is comparison shop to find the best rates.
-Every insurer calculates their rates differently so by shopping around you may save hundreds of dollars, if not more.
+Every insurer calculates their rates differently, so you may save hundreds of dollars, if not more, by shopping around.
 Within a few years, rates can decrease drastically if the teen driver keeps a clean record and qualifies for a good driver discount.

 Resources & Methodology